moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 🗣 Once tag categories and glossary terms are defined, users can attach them to various entities such as data assets, DataOS Resources and products.
 </aside>

-### **How to Add Tags to Data Assets**
+### **How to Add Tags to DataOS entities**

-On the data asset information page, click on the highlighted Edit icon.
+On the DataOS entity detailspage, click on the highlighted Edit icon.
 Choose a tag from a list of tags defined in Metis for various categories.

 ![Adding tags to data asset](navigating_metis_ui_how_to_guide/add_tags.png)

-Adding tags to data asset
+<figcaption align = "center"> Adding tags to data asset </figcaption>

 ### **How to Add Tag Tiers**

-On the data asset information page, click on the edit icon next to the Tag Tier.
+On the DataOS entity detailspage, click on the edit icon next to the Tag Tier.

 ![Edit tag tier](navigating_metis_ui_how_to_guide/add_tier.png)

-Edit tag tier
+<figcaption align = "center"> Edit tag tier </figcaption>

 ## How to Collaborate with Team Members